S. Frederick Starr: Early life and education

 Starr was born on March 24, 1940.
 He earned a Bachelor of Arts degree from Yale University in 1962.
 While there, he was a member of the social and literary fraternity St. Anthony Hall.
 He earned his M.A. at King's College, University of Cambridge.
 He received a Ph.D. in history at Princeton University.

-Among North American archaeologists, he is best-known for his survey of archaeological sites throughout Hamilton County, Ohio.
+Among North American archaeologists, he is best known for his survey of archaeological sites throughout Hamilton County, Ohio.
 In 1958, the results of his exploration of a prehistoric Native American mound were published by The Historical and Philosophical Society of Ohio, and the results of his countywide survey were published by the Cincinnati Museum of Natural History in 1960.

 Career

 Academics

 He began work as an archaeologist in Turkey and in 1974 started the Kennan Institute for Advanced Russian Studies, which opened U.S. research contact with Central Asia.
-He served as vice president of Tulane University from 1979–1982, as well as its vice provost from 1980–1981.
+He served as vice president of Tulane University from 1979 to 1982, as well as its vice provost from 1980 to 1981.

 Starr served as the 12th president of Oberlin College from 1983 to 1994.
 Despite increasing minority hiring, Starr's presidency contained clashes with students over such issues as divestment from South Africa and the dismissal of a campus minister, as well as his desire to turn Oberlin into "Harvard of the Midwest."
 After a clash with students on the front lawn of his home in April 1990, Starr took a leave of absence as president from July 1991–February 1992.
 He resigned in March 1993, effective to June of that year.
-After leaving Oberlin, he was president of the Aspen Institute from 1994–1996.
+After leaving Oberlin, he was president of the Aspen Institute from 1994 to 1996.

 Journalist Ken Silverstein has dubbed Starr "The Professor of Repression" due to his support for corrupt despotic regimes in the Caspian region.
 Similarly, a book on the 2008 Georgian-Russian war co-edited by Starr was criticized for lack of impartiality.

 Frederic Starr is a member of the World Society for the Study, Preservation and Popularization of the Cultural Heritage of Uzbekistan.
 In 2018, together with the Chairman of the World Society PhD Firdavs Abdukhalikov, the scientific director of the Project Edward Rtveladze, as well as the UNESCO representative in Uzbekistan Maria del Pilar Alvarez Laso, he participated in the presentation of a number of volumes in the series “Cultural Heritage of Uzbekistan in the World’s Collections” In 2020, during the IV International Congress “Cultural Heritage of Uzbekistan - the Foundation of a New Renaissance,” Starr criticized the incompetent restoration of architectural monuments in the country and proposed reconstructing them virtually.